christophgil/ZIPsFS/README.md

 - For ZIP files the report of the consistency check including check-sums
 - Mass spectrometry files: They are converted to Mascot and msML.
 For wiff files, the contained ASCII text is extracted.

-When requested for the first time there will be some delay.
+When opening these files  for the first time there will be some delay.
+This is because the files need to be generated.
 When accessed a second time, the data comes without delay, because the file is already there.
+Furthermore, the file size will be correct.
 When the upstream file changes or the last-modified attribute is updated, derived files will be generated again.

-The image down-scaling to 25% illustrates an alternative notion.
-The generated image data is not saved.
-Instead it is kept in RAM as long as the file handle is active.
-After loading the image, the image data in the RAM is discarded.
-The advantage is that no HD space is used.
-The disadvantages are, that for a short time the entire data resides in RAM and that the data is generated each time the file data is read.

 Some exotic Wine dependent  Windows executables do not work well within ZIPsFS.
 As a work around, we developed the shell script **ZIPsFS_autogen_queue.sh**.